qcif-training/2021-03-15-QCIF-Python/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on and can be joined to a wireless network.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}